The John Burton Library and Resource Center

 GMU library cards are accepted at all consortium libraries.
 Further, all books and materials can be returned to any consortium library location.

-To request books online, browse the WRLC- Aladin catalog and then click on the yellow "'sticky note'- request item" link on each record.
+To request books online, browse the WRLC- Aladin catalog and then click on the red "request" tab on the top right of each record.
 After you have logged in once, you only need to fill in your G# and indicate which university campus you would like to pick up your books.
 Books and materials are usually delivered within 2- 3 business days.
 An email notification is usually sent informing you of the availabilty of your books for pick up.

 Local Public Libraries